RobertARandolph/AdmiralBumbleBee.com/_posts/2020-06-21-PSP-InfiniStrip-Review-2.md

 Translating the graph into mildly meaningful words to describe how the device may sound is a long article in its own right.
 So I will leave this as an exercise for the reader. (my favorite "screw you, that's too much work" term to put in papers.)

-Since some processors have saturation that reacts in a dynamic manner, I plotted the first 5 harmonics at with a test signal from -6dBFS peak to -18dbFS peak.
-None of these processors demonstrated meaningful information in this manner so I presented only the -12dBFS plot.
-(Or the information was so minimal that it was not communicated easily through the charts I created).
+Some processors have saturation that reacts in a dynamic manner.
+I plotted the first 5 harmonics at with a test signal from -6dBFS peak to -18dbFS peak.
+None of these processors demonstrated meaningful information in this manner.
+I did not present these tests since they were not informative (Or the information was so minimal that it was not communicated easily through the charts I created).

 All measurements were taken with the "analog" button on.